Bearium-BB/Just-The-Docs-Template/docs/other-interesting-useful-git-topics.md

 ### Local or Cloud Setup

 Keep in mind this all runs locally on your computer, just like Perforce does.
 Or, you can set up a server in the cloud.
-Either way, make sure you have a backup—whether it’s a hard drive, RAID setup, or something else—so you don’t lose anything.
+Either way, make sure you have a backup whether it’s a hard drive, RAID setup, or something else so you don’t lose anything.

 ---